davidwcleary/AMGD/README.md

 $ rm burritos.tsv
 ```

 Be warned however, there is no recycle bin, no undo, no amount of swearing, praying or IT support that can bring a file back once it has been subjected to `rm`.
 This goes for folder, sub-folders and operating systems.
-There is a command that I will not spell out here that it used whilst in `/` will wipe out everything in your computer before your very eyes.
+There is a command, which I will not spell out here, that if used whilst in `/` will wipe everything on your computer before your very eyes.
 So, make sure you know what it is you are deleting.

 ## Activity